 Let’s talk about Mantras again.
+My mantras have evolved over the past year.
+I now use a few specific mantras as a way to slow down, let go, and live in the present moment.
 Today’s post is a follow up to last year‘s post about my favorite mantras.

 If you haven’t read it yet (or recently) I shared the ways that I come up with my mantras and some of the ways that I use mantras in my everyday life.
 Last year’s post isn’t a pre requisite to what I’m sharing today.
 You can finish reading this, then read that post next.